The Backpacker and Hiker Gift Guide: Under $150

 • Weight: 0.7-0.8 oz

-• Material: 0.51oz DCF
+• Material: 0.51 oz DCF

 Pack liners are a popular alternative to traditional pack covers.
 They are always there to keep your stuff dry, so you never need to “wait and see” if the rain is going to stick around.
 While trash compactor bags are a popular liner option among thru-hikers, purpose-made options have their advantages.
-While this one is way more expensive than the disposable option, the DCF material is lightweight, tough, and trasnparent.
+While this one is way more expensive than the disposable option, the DCF material is lightweight, tough, and transparent.

 “This has finally replaced the role of trash bags in my gear list.
 It’s more durable, it helps eliminate single-use plastic, and it’s light as hell.” — Matthew Kok